Home Is Where The Hall Is celebrates the creativity in our community halls.

 At the heart of a town, the community hall provides a focal point, always ready for any gathering.
 Today it’s an art gallery, tomorrow it’s a theatre, next week it’s home to a flea market.
 In times of joy, the community hall houses weddings and celebrations; in difficult times, it’s where people gather quickly to face emergencies together.

 Community halls are central to the ongoing project of making place.
 Their flexible form and their locally-driven uses continue to offer valuable insights for creative practice all across our regions as well as our cities.
 Each November, Regional Arts Victoria invites you to shine the spotlight on your community hall.

-In 2014 we opened up our Home is Where the Hall is Project to Tasmania, with the support of Tasmanian Regional Arts, and in 2015 we also welcomed South Australia in partnership with Country Arts SA.
+In 2015 we also welcomed South Australia in partnership with Country Arts SA.

 In 2011 Open Channel teamed up with Regional Arts Victoria to document the first ever Home is Where the Hall is event.
 We encourage you to take a look at these inspirational films, each of them capturing the importance and value of community halls across the state.
 Be inspired by these beautiful films!